-The results obtained revealed that Ivermectin control package completely cured of sarcoptic mange infected animals on 9th day post treatment (DPT).
+The results obtained revealed that treatment with Ivermectin completely cured sarcoptic mange infected animals on 9th day post treatment (DPT).
 Almost similar findings have been reported by Rehbein et al. (2002) and Sinha et al., 2024 in cattle and dog respectively.

 The responses of the goats to the herbal mixture ( Neem oil 50 ml + Karanj oil 50ml + Camphor 10 gm ) showed improvement from 3rd day post treatment, reddening and irritation of the affected skin was reduced.
 Marked improvement in overall condition of the skin with hair growth and shining was seen seventh DPT.
 Goats became negative for mites or their eggs on 11th day post treatment.
-The usefulness of herbal mixture ( Neem oil 50 ml +karanj oil 50ml +camphor 10 gm )as a good ectoparasiticidal agent have also been reported by and Sinha et al., 2024 in pigs.
+The usefulness of herbal mixture ( Neem oil 50 ml +karanj oil 50ml +camphor 10 gm )as a good ectoparasiticidal agent have also been reported Sinha et al., 2024 in pigs (Sinha et al., 2024).
 Azeem et al 2023 and Souza et al 2017also reported the use of neem as ectoparasite control.

-Repeated application of both the specific and supportive drugs in mange affected animals kept all the treated animals free from S. scabiei infection upto 10 months which showed that the packages were quite safe and suitable remedy for mange in goats.
+Repeated application of both the specific and supportive drugs in mange affected animals kept all the treated animals free from S. scabiei infection upto 10 months which showed that the treatment protocol were quite safe and pose as a suitable remedy for mange in goats.

 The findings of this study confirm the high efficacy of both Ivermectin and the herbal oil mixture in controlling Sarcoptes scabiei infestation in goats.
 Ivermectin, being a systemic macrocyclic lactone, acts rapidly by disrupting neurotransmission in parasites.
 Its proven efficacy in mange control has been documented across various species including cattle and dogs (Rehbein et al., 2002; Sinha et al., 2024).